Looking for more news / blogs? CLICK HERE to go back to the main blog page.

 What does it cost to have my taxes done?

-Please click here for current pricing for Business, Individual and Trust returns.
+Please click here for current pricing for Business, Individual, and Trust returns.

 What information do I need to provide for my tax return?

-How do I send you my tax related documents?
+How do I send you my tax-related documents?

-How do I value my items that I donate to Goodwill, Salvation Army, Thrifty Threads or other charitable groups?
+How do I value my items that I donate to Goodwill, Salvation Army, Thrifty Threads, or other charitable groups?

-What payment options does Storen offer?
+What payment options does Storen Financial offer?

 We accept cash, check, ACH bank account withdrawal, or any major credit card as payment.
-We can also accept payments made via Apple Pay.
+We also accept payments made via Apple Pay.

 How do I schedule an appointment?